Ravens sign LB Roquan Smith to 5-year contract extension - WHIZ News

 Smith eventually started practicing and played the first eight games for Chicago before being dealt to the Ravens.
 Since the trade, Baltimore has allowed just 14.7 points per game.

-“He doesn’t worry about what people think.
-He doesn’t care,” Ravens coach John Harbaugh said Monday.
-“He wants to do the things that are required to be a great player and to be a great unit and then to impact your team.
-That’s what he’s all about – 100% – (and) that’s what I love about him.”
+“Since he’s been here, Roquan has been a leader on and off the field, impressing us with his attitude and desire,” general manager Eric DeCosta said in a statement.
+“There is certainly a standard of defense in Baltimore, and Roquan has proven that he can surpass that lofty mark.”

+Smith’s deal with Baltimore is for $100 million, with $60 million in total guarantees, according to a person with knowledge of the agreement.
+The person spoke on condition of anonymity because the team didn’t release the details.

-The Ravens reached the postseason despite a knee injury that kept quarterback Lamar Jackson out for the past five games.
+The Ravens reached the postseason despite a knee injury to quarterback Lamar Jackson that kept him out for the last five games.
 Baltimore opens the playoffs at Cincinnati this weekend.

 Jackson, of course, has his own expiring contract, and with Smith now returning, the question is whether Baltimore can reach a long-term deal with its star quarterback.
 The franchise tag is also an option for the Ravens.